Spoken Description

 Basic Exclamations

-Basic exclamations use what or how to highlight a noun or an adjective and keep the natural order.
-They express surprise, admiration, or other strong reactions in a clear way.
+Basic exclamations use what or how to highlight a noun or an adjective.
+They signal surprise, admiration, or other strong reactions.

 What Exclamations